filecoin-saturn/L1-node/docs/faq.md

 FIL will be sent to the registered wallet in the node, make sure to triple check it.

-### How often do I receive FIL?
+### How often do I receive my FIL payouts?

-FIL is paid out at the end of every month.
-We hope to have this faster in the future.
+FIL payouts are finalized at the end of every month and payouts are made shortly thereafter -- within the following few days.

 ### I'm already a Filecoin storage provider, how does it work with my existing nodes, wallets, etc.?